carstenwindler/frameworkless/README.md

-# Frameworkless example webservice
+# Frameworkless Webservice

+This repository is an example about how to code a simple webservice in PHP without the use of frameworks.

+> Please note, this is not meant to be used in production.
+Use it on your own risk.

 ## V1 - only PHP, no packages

-> Please note, this is only an example how you could theoretically build a webservice.
-This is not how I would recommend it, though.
+Version 1 of this little webservice is not using any packages or libraries.

 ### Installation